Do you want to be your own boss?

 There are several different approaches you could take, and which one you use depends on your budget, the stage you’re at with your business development and branding, and your level of technical and design expertise.

 If you have some technical skills you can buy and install your own affordable website theme based on the functionality you want your site to have, such as transactional capability, email list building or social media integration.

 Browsing options is a great way to fire the imagination around what's possible.
-Or get started right away with this collection of best-selling WordPress themes.
+Or get started right away with one of the best-selling WordPress themes.

 If you need to get your website up as quickly as possible, and are unlikely to have many bespoke components, you may also want to use a more basic web builder site (like those recommended in the below article):

-If you already have a solid idea of your company’s branding and the functionality you want from the website, then hiring a professional web designer is a good option.
-Or, if you’re comfortable with the do-it-yourself approach, you can set up a site using WordPress or a similar CMS, either designing it from scratch or picking a WordPress theme that matches the type of site you want.
+If you’re comfortable with the do-it-yourself approach, you can set up a site using WordPress or a similar CMS.
+You can design it from scratch or pick a WordPress theme that matches your style.